Pokémon: The First Movie: Home media

-The movie was released on March 21, 2000, in Region 1 format (United States and Canada) on both VHS and DVD by Warner Home Video.
-The original DVD release with the snap case contained numerous features deleted from later reprints, such as the origin prologue and the Pikachu's Vacation short film.
-Other options, such as Dolby Digital 5.1 sound, were also removed, leaving only the 2.0 stereo mix available, among other features.
+The film was released on March 21, 2000, in Region 1 format (United States and Canada) on both VHS and DVD by Warner Home Video.
+The original DVD release with the snap case contains numerous features that were removed from later reprints, such as the origin prologue and the Pikachu's Vacation short film.
+Other options, such as Dolby Digital 5.1 sound, have been removed, leaving only the 2.0 stereo mix available, among other features.

 The original VHS release sold 4.2 million units and earned $58.8 million in the United States by the end of 2000.
 By 2007, the film had sold 10 million units on home video in the United States.

-The film was included in the Blu-ray compilation titled Pikachu Movie Premium 1998-2010 in Japan on November 28, 2012.
+The film was included in the Blu-ray compilation titled Pikachu the Movie Premium Box 1998-2010 in Japan on November 28, 2012.

-On February 9, 2016, Viz Media and Warner Home Video released a limited edition Blu-ray steelbook containing the Pokémon films Pokémon: The First Movie, Pokémon the Movie 2000, and Pokémon 3: The Movie, along with single releases on DVD.
+On February 9, 2016, Viz Media and Warner Home Video released a limited edition Blu-ray SteelBook containing the Pokémon films Pokémon: The First Movie, Pokémon the Movie 2000, and Pokémon 3: The Movie, along with single releases on DVD.
 In accommodation with the 20th anniversary of the Pokémon franchise, a digitally remastered version of the film was released on digital stores on February 27.
-On October 2, 2018, the three-film Blu-ray set was re-released as a standard one-disc edition.
+On October 2, 2018, the three-film Blu-ray set was re-released as a standard single-disc edition.